 Treating a UTI without insurance can be expensive.
-With Mira, you can get access to urgent care clinics near you, affordable lab testing, and discounted prescriptions.
+With Mira, you can access urgent care clinics near you, affordable lab testing, and discounted prescriptions.
 Sign up today and get the immediate testing and treatment you need.

-A UTI Can be Treated at Urgent Care
+UTI Treatment at Urgent Care Centers

 - ProHealth Circle Urgent Care

 - Physicians Immediate Care

 The Cost to Treat a UTI at Urgent Care

 Mira's research indicates that the price of the UTI test alone can exceed $80.
 In addition, antibiotic treatments for UTIs can be as much as $300.

 Along with administrative fees and other diagnostic tests, seeking treatment for a UTI at an urgent care clinic may cost you hundreds of dollars.

 When seeking treatment for a UTI, your total out-of-pocket cost will depend on several factors listed below.